 In February 2014 Watershed teamed up with award-winning creative agency Latimer to run Bristol Talent Lab, a week of ideas, experimentation and co-creation.
 The brightest and best were gathered from around the city, young people who already had popular youtube channels or twitter accounts, people with engaging online voices and curious minds.

-In the short documentaries to the right you can get a taster of the lab, the young people involved, and what they've created together.
-They have masterminded a new online magazine for the young people of Bristol, written by everyone who took part in the Talent Lab and further young Bristol creators, and edited by four young journalists, appointed to run the magazine for six months before a new set of four journalists takes over.
+Together they have masterminded a new online magazine for the young people of Bristol, written by everyone who took part in the Talent Lab and further young Bristol creators, and edited by four young journalists, appointed to run the magazine for six months before a new set of four journalists takes over.

 Rife Magazine shouts about youth culture in the city and digs deep into serious issues that they face.
 It launched in May 2014 with an event aimed at reaching out to the young people of the city for further contributors, further voices.
 If you are interested in sharing your ideas then get in touch with the team on: firstname.lastname@example.org